Bell’s AI Data Centre approved by council amidst chaotic protest | Globalnews.ca

 After participants had left the council chambers, Global News spoke with President of Bell AI Fabric, Dan Rink.
 “Of course, we’re really happy” he said “We’re building an ecosystem for AI adoption in Canada in partnership with government, First Nations, and Universities across the country, including here in Saskatchewan.”

 Bell’s rezoning application for the project site was approved in 21 days.
-The approval of the development agreement took 19 days.
+Approval for the development agreement took 19 days.
 Several experts have told Global News that sort of timeline is nearly unprecedented.

 Andrew Sancton, professor of municipal politics at the University of Western Ontario, said “That’s a very fast timeline.
 In my experience, I’m not familiar with anything remotely being approved that quickly”